 The First Class cabin consists of only 6 suites, with 3 suites on each side of the aisle.
 That’s a downscale compared to SQ’s A380s with the old layout, which features 12 First Class suites.

 Beautifully crafted walls frame the aisle, only interrupted by the sliding doors, which give access to the individual suites.
-Two stylishly furnished lavatories further accentuate the exclusivity of the First Class cabin in the front, one of which features palatial dimensions has a sit-down vanity counter, and is stocked with Lalique toiletries (e.g., special citrus-scented facial mist, body lotion, and fragrance).
+Two stylishly furnished lavatories further accentuate the exclusivity of the First Class cabin in the front, one of which features palatial dimensions has a sit-down vanity counter and is stocked with Lalique toiletries (e.g., special citrus-scented facial mist, body lotion, and fragrance).

 Etihad Airways and Singapore Airlines are the only airlines to operate single-aisle First Class cabins on the upper deck of their A380s.
 I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad) and all of SQ suites face forward, which is not the case with Etihad Airways (with 5 rear-facing seats on a total of 9).

 I had pre-booked suite 3A for the 13-hour flight from London to Singapore.
 The suite was separated from the aisle by sliding doors and was surrounded by high walls to ensure privacy.
 All suites have identical decor, complete with lavish yet stylish furnishings, much like a mini-hotel room.